 An experiment to assess the response of northern peatland ecosystems to increases in temperature and exposures to elevated atmospheric CO2 concentrations.

-The SPRUCE experiment is the primary component of the Terrestrial Ecosystem Science Scientific Focus Area of ORNL's Climate Change Program, focused on terrestrial ecosystems and the mechanisms that underlie their responses to climatic change.
-The experimental work is to be conducted in a Picea mariana [black spruce] – Sphagnum spp. bog forest in northern Minnesota, 40 km north of Grand Rapids, in the USDA Forest Service Marcell Experimental Forest (MEF).
+The SPRUCE experiment is the primary component of the Terrestrial Ecosystem Science Scientific Focus Area at ORNL focused on terrestrial ecosystems and the mechanisms that underlie their responses to environmental change.
+The experimental work is being conducted in a Picea mariana [black spruce] – Sphagnum spp. bog forest in northern Minnesota, 40 km north of Grand Rapids, in the USDA Forest Service Marcell Experimental Forest (MEF).
 The site is located at the southern margin of the boreal peatland forest.
-It is an ecosystem considered especially vulnerable to climate change, and anticipated to be near its tipping point with respect to climate change.
-Responses to warming and interactions with increased atmospheric CO2 concentration are anticipated to have important feedbacks on the atmosphere and climate, because of the high carbon stocks harbored by such ecosystems.
+It is an ecosystem considered especially vulnerable to environmental changes, and anticipated to be near its tipping point with respect to rates of environmental change.
+Responses to warming and interactions with increased atmospheric CO2 concentration are anticipated to have important feedbacks on Earth's carbon cycle because of the high carbon stocks harbored by such ecosystems.

 Recent Publications